PavinWu/CSIRO_auralisation/README.md

 Right now, this repo could serve as a showroom.

 Try to compare the sounds of same number in "Raw sounds" and "Generated sounds"!
+Using McNemar's test with n=22, people prefer sound 3>1>0.

 ## some ideas
 Currently, we only use major tonality (C or otherwise).
 Using other tonality like minor etc. will give a different feelings to the sounds.